about

 What it's for

-The other half of the shop is for the days you don't need a reading.
-The morning coffee that wakes you up.
-The evening tea that walks you down.
-The plant on the windowsill that quietly keeps growing while you don't.
-Those things are part of the practice too.
+The other half of the shop is for the days when you do not need a reading at all.
+The morning coffee that wakes the light in you.
+The evening tea that settles the dust.
+The plant on the windowsill that keeps growing even when you feel like you are not.
+These small things are part of the practice too.
+They are the everyday spells that hold a life together.

 How I read

 I read with reversals.
-I read with intuition more than memorized keywords.
-I think a reading should leave you with one or two clear things you can carry into your week, not a fog of mystery.
-I'll tell you what I see and you'll know if it's true.
-That's the deal.
+I read with intuition more than memorized meanings.
+I believe a reading should leave you with one or two truths you can actually carry into your week, something clear enough to hold onto.
+I will tell you what I see, and you will feel whether it is right.
+That is the agreement between us.

 The name